IntranelConsulting/mythic.nz/src/help/export.md

 ### Known Issues

 - Links between pages in the exported Markdown may not work and could need to be manually updated.
-- Images on Mythic are only viewable to your account, so if you decide to not download images with the Storybook, they will not link or display correctly.
+- Images on Mythic are only viewable to your account, so if you decide to not download images with the Storybook, they will not display correctly locally.